m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 Cryptanalysts can also leverage repetitive elements in a message.
 Whenever they see two identical ciphertext blocks, they know that the corresponding plaintext blocks are the same.

-If they obtain a plaintext block for a ciphertext block, they can be sure that if they see the same ciphertext block again - assuming the key hasn’t changed - that it decrypts to the plaintext block in their possession.
+If they obtain a plaintext block for a ciphertext block, they can be sure that if they see the same ciphertext block again - assuming the key hasn't changed - that it decrypts to the plaintext block in their possession.

 ## ECB Problem #2
 Another problem with ECB is that the plaintext blocks are independently encrypted.
 An attacker can potentially rearrange inflight ciphertext blocks or substitute in a previously captured block for one currently being transmitted.
 Either way, an attacker can compromise message integrity as a result of the independent encryption scheme used by ECB.